mschauer/DynamicIterators.jl/README.md

 end
 ```

-The following example shows that the `Mix` iterator combinator can be used to combine two Metropolis-Hastings chains into a component wise MetropolisHastings sampler:
+The following example shows that the `Mixture` iterator combinator can be used to combine two Metropolis-Hastings chains into a component wise MetropolisHastings sampler:

 ```
 using DynamicIterators
 using Distributions

 D = MvNormal([1.0, 0.5], [1.0 0.5; 0.5 1.5] )
 struct Move{T}